Scalable resolvent analysis for three-dimensional flows: Test cases

 The computation of the three-dimensional resolvent modes is performed within a region of interest defined by $x \in [0, 20]$ and $y \times z \in [-4, 4] \times [-4, 4]$.
 The spatial discretization of this region is accomplished using a grid with dimensions of $400 \times 140 \times 140$, respectively.
+The core region is more finely discretized than the downstream region, as we expect smaller structures within the area defined by $x \times y \times z \in [0, 5] \times [-1, 1] \times [-1, 1]$, which contains $200 \times 70 \times 70$ points.
+The weight matrix $\bm{W}$ accounts for the non-uniform grid but does not reweight the flow variables (which are already non-dimensionalized).
+For more physically meaningful energy norms, one might consider a kinetic energy norm of Chu's compressible energy norm \citep{Chuetal65}, both of which have been utilized in the literature \citep{Towneetal18, Schmidtetal18, Schlander24}.
+The precise choice of norm is expected to have little impact on the results since the flow is subsonic \citep{Karbanetal20, VogelCoder22}.
 The mean flow is obtained by revolving the axisymmetric mean flow around the streamwise axis, as depicted in figure \ref{fig:jet_views}.
 The domain is large enough to accommodate sizable low-frequency structures, and the mesh is resolved to capture structures that emerge in the response modes up to Strouhal ($St$) number of 1, where $St = \frac{\omega D_j}{2\pi U_j}$ is the non-dimensional form of frequency.
-The range of $St \in [0, 1]$ is wide enough to include the most important physical phenomena captured by resolvent analysis \citep{Schmidtetal18}.
-The effective $Re$ is reduced to 1000 to account for un-modeled Reynolds stresses \citep{Pickeringetal21} and the effect of $Re$ is thoroughly investigated and reported in \citet{Schmidtetal17}.
+The range $St \in [0, 1]$ is wide enough to include the range of frequencies that are of interest in this jet \citep{Schmidtetal18}.
+Eddy viscosity can enhance the effectiveness of resolvent-based models by partially accounting for unmodeled Reynolds stresses \citep{ReynoldsHussain72, Pickeringetal21}.
+One simple way to approximate this effect is by reducing the Reynolds number. \citet{Pickeringetal21} found that $Re = 1000$ was effective for the same jet configuration considered here and we adopt this value in our paper.
+The effect of the Reynolds number on the resolvent gains and modes of a jet is thoroughly documented in \citet{Schmidtetal18}.

-The LNS equations are expressed in terms of specific volume, the three velocity components, and pressure, which can be compactly represented as $\bm q(\bm x, t) = (\boldsymbol{\xi},\bm u_x, \bm u_r, \bm u_{\theta}, \bm p)^T (\bm x, \bm r, \boldsymbol{\theta}, t)$.
+The LNS equations are expressed in terms of specific volume, the three velocity components, and pressure, which can be compactly represented as $\bm q = [\xi, u_x, u_r, u_{\theta}, p]^T (x, r, \theta, t)$.
 The three-dimensional state in the frequency domain is

 and each mode is characterized by its frequency $\omega$.

 To validate our three-dimensional results, we also perform a axisymmetric resolvent analysis of the same jet for a set of azimuthal wavenumbers in which the symmetry in the azimuthal direction is exploited.
 The mean flow is obtained on the symmetry plane with cylindrical coordinates $(x, r)$.
 The axisymmetric state